Perfectionism Therapy for High-Achieving Women

 Anyone struggling with Perfectionism would benefit from support.

-Perfectionism can be paralyzing, especially for professionally driven women who demand excellence in every aspect of life.
+Perfectionism can be paralyzing, especially for professionally driven women who demand excellence in every aspect of life as well as entrepreneurs and business owners who have a lot on their plate.

 -